-Pedro Aspe is an economist and co-chairman of Evercore Partners, a global independent investment advisory firm based in New York City.
+Pedro Aspe is an economist and chairman of Insignia Capital.
+He is the former co-chairman of Evercore Partners, a global independent investment advisory firm based in New York City.
 In 2006, Evercore merged with the investment consulting and advisory firm Protego, headquartered in Mexico City.
 Mr. Aspe founded Protego in 1996 and currently serves as CEO.

 Born in Mexico City, Mr. Aspe earned his doctorate in economics from the Massachusetts Institute of Technology and has served as chairman and professor of the economics department at the Instituto Tecnológico Autónomo de México (ITAM), from which he received his undergraduate degree.
 Mr. Aspe has held a number of high-level positions within the Mexican government, most notably as minister of finance and public credit from 1988 to 1994.
 During that time, he successfully renegotiated foreign debt and gave autonomy to the Central Bank.
 In addition, Mr. Aspe was the founding president of the National Institute of Statistics in Mexico and served as the country’s secretary of budget and secretary of the treasury.